-Garden Zucchini Chowder soup recipe that’s perfect for late summer dinners when the garden is plentiful.
-Lovely fresh flavors in this easy-to-make chowder.
+Zucchini Corn Chowder recipe that’s perfect for summer dinners when the garden is plentiful.
+Great way to use fresh summer vegetables in an easy summer chowder recipe.

-It’s a delicious and veggie packed soup that’s perfect for using up what the garden gave you (or if bought in-store) then you can enjoy the in-season produce.
-Just like other chowders, this soup has a flour base and added milk to get that thick white texture you’d expect.
-This simple and easy to make soup can come together in about 30 minutes or less and is the perfect meatless comfort meal for any chilly night.
+It’s a delicious veggie packed soup that’s perfect for using up seasonal produce.
+Just like other chowders, this soup has a milk base and added flour to get that thick chowder texture you’d expect.
+This simple and easy soup comes together in about 30 minutes and is one of my favorite recipes for fresh sweet corn.

--Zucchini: You’re going to need about 2 medium sized zucchini, diced or quartered depending on the thickness.
+-Zucchini: You’re going to need about 2 medium zucchini, diced or quartered depending on how big they are.

--Onion: A diced onion will add a nice aroma and comforting richness to the dish as they pack a lot of flavor!
+-Yellow Onion: A medium onion will add a nice aroma and comforting flavor to the corn soup.

--Chicken broth: We’re going to need about 3 1/2 cups (roughly 2 14oz cans) of chicken broth, but feel free to sub it out for veggie stock, broth, or even water with bullion.
+-Chicken broth: We’re going to need about 3 1/2 cups (roughly 2 14oz cans) of chicken broth, but feel free to sub it out for vegetable broth, or even water with bullion.

 -Butter: To get our soup off to a great start we need 1/3 cup of butter, but it will be divided.